-“It’s on the 28th of June.
-If I’m not mistaking, our daughter, Muni, who insisted I must buy her a cat to pet in the hostel, expects our visit.”
+“It’s on the 28th of June, if I’m not mistaking, our daughter, who insisted I must buy her a cat to pet in the hostel, expects our visit.”

 There’s nothing wrong with that, imitating colonialists, isn’t it?

-He thought nothing else.
+Then he thought nothing else.
 Since he hated a cat, he didn’t want to think something else.
-This one here must die.
+And the cat was on her lap.

-This one that craned its head up from Mrs. White’s laps and peeped at him, its red nose pointing to the white P.O.P. ceilling, its eyes innocent.
+Now the cat craned its neck and looked at him, its red nose pointing to the P.O.P. ceilling, its eyes innocent.

-It saw two other legs similar to these ones, sniffed the left toe, which smelt and tasted salty, paused for a moment and sniffed again.
+It jumped down, entered between her legs under a table, rubbing them with its hairs, saw two other legs similar to these ones, sniffed the left toe, which smelt and tasted salty, paused for a moment and sniffed again.

-With a bitter strength, the left toe marched its head to the ground and crushed it.
+With a bitter strength, the left toe marched its head to the carpeted-floor and crushed it.

-“We must visit Muni on the 28th”, Mrs. White said.
+“We must visit Muni on the 28th”, she said.
 “I’d inform Makwin to drive us.”

-“This bothers me”, Mrs. White said.
-“Assuming Makwin doesn’t have time, won’t
+“This bothers me”, she said.
+“Assuming Makwin doesn’t have time, won’t you drive us?”

 “This is what you should have said earlier.
 I’ve been your driver all this while.
-That’s if I finally decided to go there with you.”
+That’s if I finally decide to go there with you.”

 “You don’t mean it.
 I don’t mean so.
 Dont quote me wrong.
 Muni would be happy to see me with her dad in a family car.
 If you say no, it’s o.k.”